timwis/csv-schema/README.md

-# es6 bootstrap
+# es6 boilerplate
-Project bootstrap with es6 build tools.
+Front-end project boilerplate with es6 build tools.
 Includes babel, webpack, and npm scripts.

 ## Usage
 Use [index.js](src/index.js) as your entry point.
 From there you can write ES6 JavaScript